willsowerbutts/gogoboot/README.md

 GogoBoot is a boot ROM for 68K machines.

-GogoBoot is in active development (as of 2023-08-31) and may be in a broken state.

 GogoBoot provides a command-line interface on a serial port to control the machine.
 It provides simple scripting, including a "boot" script which is executed automatically on boot.